PLEASE NOTE; TRAINING COSTS DISPLAYED ARE CURRENT FROM JUNE 2017;

 - AIM is a registered training provider with The Restorative Justice Council (http://www.restorativejustice.org.uk/trainers/) and has delivered this training as part of the YJB Development Fund

-Cost: £2,625 (£875/day) ; This reflects the use of two trainers as this course is so skill/practice focussed.
-To book please contact the AIM Project at www.aimproject.org.uk
+Cost: £2,625 (£875/day to reflect the higher cost of materials) To book please contact the AIM Project at www.aimproject.org.uk